linea-it/datasets/README.md

 # LIneA Datasets Documentation

-This repository contains the documentation for LIneA's datasets and services, built with MkDocs and Material theme.
+This repository contains the documentation for LIneA's datasets and services, built with **MkDocs** and the **Material** theme.
 The documentation is available in multiple languages (English, Portuguese, and Spanish).

 ## Types of Datasets